 Being able to stand up makes it possible for him to operate the grain dryer in the fall during harvest and do maintenance work.
-When seated in it he uses a grabber tool to pick up rocks in his fields, while exercising his hunting dog at the same time.
+When seated in it he uses a grabber tool to pick up rocks in his fields, while exercising his hunting dog at the same time of batteries in two years.